 Who Needs To Prepare Trust Distribution Resolutions?

-The trustee of every discretionary trust MUST prepare a resolution every year, even if the trust has earned no income.
-Your accountant is also required by the ATO to prepare the 2023 Trust Tax Return in accordance with the resolution.
+Accountants are also required by the ATO to prepare the Trust Tax Return in accordance with the finalised resolution.

 When Does The Trust Distribution Resolution Need To Be Prepared By?